MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/introducing-ssl-certificate-managment.md

 - String: Friendly name of the certificate.

-To assign a certificate to a web application when creating that web application or extending a web application to an additional zone through Central Administration, set "Use Server Sockets Layer (SSL)" to Yes, and then select the server certificate from the Server Certificate drop-down list.
+To assign a certificate to a web application when creating that web application or extending a web application to an additional zone through Central Administration, set "Use Server Sockets Layer (SSL)" to **Yes**, and then select the **server certificate** from the **Server Certificate** drop-down list.

 ## Replacing a certificate assignment

-You can replace all usage of an existing certificate within SharePoint with a different certificate, for example, if an existing certificate is approaching its expiration and you've imported a new certificate.
+You can replace all usage of an existing certificate within SharePoint with a different certificate, for example, if an existing certificate is approaching its expiration and you have imported a new certificate.
 To replace, use the Switch-SPCertificate cmdlet to replace the assignments of the existing certificate with the new certificate.
 All usage of the existing certificate within SharePoint will then be replaced with the new certificate.

 The cmdlet parameters are: